How to Enable Omnichannel Banking with Virtual Assistants

 That is precisely what the primary objective of what the omnichannel strategy stands for – a unified, uninterrupted customer experience enabled by real-time data synchronization between various channels, covering everything from onboarding to customer queries to transactions.
 Thus, omnichannel banking is a balanced approach that offers the client a choice between online banking and a traditional in-branch experience adjusted and integrated across their entire customer journey.

 It is worth noticing that customer expectations constantly evolve with technologies.
-In fact, 59% of respondents report higher expectations for customer service than they did the previous year ( ).
-Modern buyers are becoming savvier and more demanding, which continually raises the bar for banks’ customer relationship management. confirms this claim by stating that 95% of consumers name customer service an essential factor in their choice of loyalty to a brand.
+In fact, 59% of respondents report higher expectations for customer service than they did the previous year (Microsoft).
+Modern buyers are becoming savvier and more demanding, which continually raises the bar for banks’ customer relationship management.
+The Microsoft report on customer service confirms this claim by stating that 95% of consumers name customer service an essential factor in their choice of loyalty to a brand.

 Given that satisfaction with the customer centers is the lowest due to long waiting times compared to other brand channels, this problem becomes the top priority for the banks that want to gain and retain their customers.
 It looks like data integration is only one piece of a puzzle to get a perfect CX solution.
 The second piece is automation backed by conversational AI, known as virtual assistants or chatbots for business.